mysterious-coding/base_entranced/README.md

 ####`/serverstatus2`

-Displays many cvars to the client that are not shown with basejka `/serverstatus` command.
+Client command; displays many cvars to the client that are not shown with basejka `/serverstatus` command.

 ####Reset siege to round 1 on map change vote
 No more changing maps with timer going down.